The Sleep

 "I kid you not – within three nights he was dry!
 We’re still stunned.
 For the first time in his entire life, he is dry at night." - Lauren, mom of 8 year old Jack*

-"We just tried the method with my 11 year old and in the very first two nights, he was already dry.
-I just wish I had done this sooner." -Marisol, mom of XXX
+"We just tried the method with our 11 year old and in the very first two nights, he was already dry.
+I just wish we had done this sooner." -Maria, mom of Nico*

 why this method is different